lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 ### $50,000 Daily Cap as Primary Safety Limiter

 The daily cap is the primary active safety guardrail.
 Historically, very few days produce surplus exceeding $50k.
-In the event of oracle corruption or bad revenue inputs, the cap ensures maximum exposure over a ~6-day governance response window is bounded at ~$300k.
+The cap bounds the USD spend computed at the oracle price each day, so against bad revenue inputs it holds exposure over a ~6-day governance response window to ~$300k.
+Because that USD budget is converted to stETH at the oracle price, a corrupted stETH/USD feed can still release more real value than the nominal cap implies; the `minStEthPriceUSD` floor (disabled at launch, see below) is the local mitigation and is retained for that purpose.
 The cap is independently configurable and can be raised by governance as surplus and on-chain liquidity grow.

 ### Zero-seed Pool Launch